|The Public Paperfolding History Project

 This page attempts to record what is known about the origin and history of folded paper darts and paper flights.
 Please contact me if you know any of this information is incorrect or if you have any other important information that should be added.
 Thank you.

-The earliest mention of paper darts (actually printed as paper-darts) that I know of is in 'Memoirs of Charles Mathews, Comedian' which was written (or perhaps only edited) by his wife, Anne Jackson Mathews, and published by R Bentley in London and Lea and Blanchard in Philadelphia in 1839 four years after Mathew's death in 1835.
+A similar story appears in 'Memoirs of Charles Mathews, Comedian' which was written (or perhaps only edited) by his wife, Anne Jackson Mathews, and published by R Bentley in London and Lea and Blanchard in Philadelphia in 1839 four years after Mathew's death in 1835.

 Page 30 of Volume 1 of the Philadelphia edition states 'and we shot paper-darts' into the head master's wig so 'that it looked like a fretful porcupine'.
 This activity is dated to 'about the year 1786' when Mathews would have been 10 years old.

 Unfortunately this description is not precise enough to enable us to identify what kind of paper-darts these were.
-If we accept that mention of 'paper-darts' at a date around 1786 is a true memory rather than an imaginative anachronism the possibilities are:

 The game of 'Dart and Target' was also described, though without illustration' in 'Cassell's Book of Indoor Amusements, Card Games and Fireside Fun', which was published by Cassell and Co in London in 1881